NCBI-Hackathons/ViruSpy/README.md

 ## Goal

 To identify viral gene sequences and even full virus genomes from metagenomic sequencing data available in NCBI's SRA database.
-To determine if viruses are integrated into a host genome.
+To determine if viruses are non-native (i.e. integrated) to a host genome.

 ## Why this is important?